burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Support of Various Features by Compilers Vendors

-Compiler vendors are hard at work to catch up with all new features, which start to appear every three years, starting from paradigm shift which has been happend after 2011.
+Compiler vendors are hard at work to catch up with all new features, which start to appear every three years since 2011.

 You can keep track which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)